Calendar (Wiki) History (2004-2016)

 November 18, 2008 - “Magic Numbers & Un/Pack / a use.perl.org magical mystery tour”

-†(This Free-software generated PDF (OOo 2.3) may need to be viewed with a genuine Adobe reader, because Evince and Xpdf get the overlays wrong.)
+†(This Free-software generated PDF (OOo 2.3) may need to be viewed with a genuine Adobe reader, because Evince and Xpdf get the overlays wrong.
+Or try the alt PDF.)

 To answer the Question from the floor, Ilya'o'clock will be just before Solstice and just before our normal date for January.